hwikgren/PNANetwork/PersonExtractionTextFiles/Readme.md

 <<Name of the scholar who wrote the PNA entry
 ```
-#### The procedure of finding individuals in the text files
+#### The procedure for finding individuals in the text files

 1. Iterate through the text files
-* Get a name from line starting with '*'
+* Get a name from a line starting with '*'
 	* convert letters from ascii to unicode according to our list (Lists/letterConversion)
 	* add '_1' after the name
 * Find the next line with pieces of information divided by ';'